edgardcunha/freeRouter/wireguard/02/README.md

 # Wireguard tunnel between R1 (VM1), WGS (VM2) and R2 (VM3)
 [Wireguard](https://www.wireguard.com/) gained a lot of popularity and attention when [it was incorporated into the Linux Kernel in March 2020](https://en.wikipedia.org/wiki/WireGuard).
-And pure coincidence or not, 1 month later, Wireguard made its way through ubuntu 20.04 LTS.
+In this tutorial, we demonstrate the connection between two isolated VMs through the Wireguard tunnel.

 ## Requirements
 - [VirtualBox](https://www.virtualbox.org/wiki/Downloads)